aronweiler/assistant/README.md

 An intelligent assistant.
 This is a work in progress.
 Don't hate over the name...
 I was younger, and less creative.

 ### Features
-- ✅ Chat with the AI (Conversation Mode)
+- ✅ Chat with the AI (Conversation-Only Mode)
-- ✅ Get the News
+- ✅ AI Assistant (Tool-Using Mode)
-- ✅ Get the Weather
+    - ✅ Get the News, Weather, etc.
     - ✅ Upload your Documents, and talk about them with the AI, including:
-    - ✅ Search for information
+        - Search for information
+        - Review and comment on documents
-    - ✅ Summarize a topic or whole documents
+        - Summarize a topic or whole documents
-    - ✅ Perform multi-hop queries, such as "What is the capital of the country that has the highest population in Europe?"
+        - Perform multi-hop queries, such as "What is the capital of the country that has the highest population in Europe?"
+- ✅ Software Engineering Assistant
+    - ✅ Ingest your GitHub or GitLab repositories!
     - ✅ Code Understanding
+        - ✅ Ask the AI to perform tasks, such as:
+            - Coding work, while taking into context existing code
-    - ✅ Code Summarization
+            - Summarization of code functionality
-    - ✅ Code Review
+            - Code reviews
-    - ✅ Code Documentation
+            - Code documentation
-    - ✅ Unit Test Generation
+            - Unit test creation

 ![Streamlit UI](documentation/Jarvis.png)